mmxlv/scaleGrid/README.md

 This will set the grid to 100 pixels square with 0 X/Y offset.
 It also changes the grid color to pink to make it easier to see.

 ## To Do
-- Add buttons to increase/decrease the grid size by small increments, since the drawing tools often need just a little bit of adjustment afterwards.
-- Auto-calculate the offset after using one of the draw tools.
+- Auto-calculate the offset after using the hex draw tool.
 Could possibly get rid of the horizontal and vertical adjustment buttons then.
 - Add button to set to the current size and position of the map.
 Not exactly grid related, but I do this all the time and it sucks to have to go into the map config to do it.

 ## Notes and Mentions